High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Introduction

 \item Reeger et al.~\cite{reeger2016numerical} propose to use local radial basis function-generated finite differences (RBD-FD) for efficiently generating quadrature weights for arbitrary node sets.
 This enables to approximate surface integrals for any given function data. \end{enumerate}

 While \ref{Ray} and \ref{reeger} address the harder problem of integrating $f$ based on samples of $f$ given at particular point sets, even in the case of regular surface integrals all approaches are limited to achieve prior specified algebraic approximation rates.
-In contrast, HOSQ's rates are unspecified, but shown to reach super-algebraic up to exponential convergence.
+In contrast, we prove HOVE's integration rates to be of high algebraic order, specifically depending on the instance's total variation, resulting in super-algebraic up to exponential convergence for variationally bounded integration tasks.